Million Dollar Band (marching band): History

 In 1936, Colonel Carleton K. Butler (for whom the band's practice field is named) took over the band and led it to national prominence among collegiate marching bands.
 Colonel Butler was known as the "Father of the Million Dollar Band."
 The 1935 football season was one of rebuilding for the Crimson Tide.
 The previous season had produced a national title but gone were All-Americans Bill Lee, Dixie Howell, and Don Hudson.
 There were, however, two men that would become significant forces in the Alabama tradition on campus that year.
-Paul W. Bryant was entering his senior season as an Alabama player while Carleton K. Butler was beginning his first season as director of the Million Dollar Band.
+Paul W. Bear Bryant was entering his senior season as an Alabama player while Carleton K. Butler was beginning his first season as director of the Million Dollar Band.
 Butler came to the university in 1935 and stayed until his retirement in 1969.
 Although the band was already an integral part of the Bama tradition, Butler would lead them to a higher level of prominence.
 Like Bryant, Colonel Butler's trademarks were discipline and sacrifice.
 The title of Colonel was an honorary distinction awarded by the ROTC in 1938.
 During Colonel Butler's tenure, the Million Dollar Band performed at 14 bowl games, appeared on numerous television broadcasts, represented the University at three governor's inaugurations and performed at the 1949 inauguration of President Harry S. Truman.
 His bands became famous for their precise marching formations, including the correct time, temperature, and even the score of the game.
 Majorettes were not allowed in his bands, but a coed sponsor led each march carrying a bouquet of roses.
 The Colonel also served as an instructor in the Music Department and helped train many music students who would hold positions as high school and college band directors throughout the nation.
 During World War II he directed many area high school and military bands in addition to his duties with the University of Alabama's marching band.
 He also played the oboe in the Birmingham Civic Symphony and authored numerous books and professional articles on music.
 After Colonel Butler's retirement in 1969, he and his wife moved to Asheville, North Carolina, where he lived until his death in 1993.
 Under Colonel Butler's guidance, the Million Dollar Band attained national acclaim and many honors, prompting former UA President Roger Sayers to say in an article for the Crimson White,"What Paul W. Bryant was to Alabama football, Colonel Carleton K. Butler was to Alabama's music program and bands."